 There are several Noland, Hughes and Going families in Tuscaloosa County, Pickens County, and Jefferson County, Alabama starting in the 1820s.

 Thomas Hughes Noland moves to Pickens County, Alabama by 1830 and was living next to the Hughes and McCracken families.

-Assuming this is the Thomas Noland that Sarah Going was married to in Chester County, South Carolina, it appears that there may be some children of Thomas Hughes Noland that were born prior to 1825.
+Assuming this is the Thomas Noland that Sarah Going was married to in Chester County, South Carolina, it appears that there may possibly be some children of Thomas Hughes Noland that were born prior to 1824 (I have not seen anyone with a birth before 1825 as Thomas Hughes Noland’s child – but if one is found, then Sarah would presumably be the mother).
 These would likely be the children of Thomas Hughes Noland and Sarah Going.
-Those children born 1830 and after are Thomas Hughes Noland’s and Mary Ann McCracken’s children.
+Those children born 1830 and after are definitely Thomas Hughes Noland’s and Mary Ann McCracken’s children.
 At this point, I can’t be sure about any children born from 1825-1830, whether they are Sarah Going’s or Mary Ann McCracken’s – depending on when Sarah Going died or when Mary Ann McCracken married Thomas Hughes Noland.
 Verification of the date of death of Sarah Going, or verification of when Thomas Hughes Noland actually married Mary Ann McCracken would help – additional research is needed to confirm.

 Connections to the Noland, Hughes, and Going families: